Image: Scenes from around campus

 The requirements under GASB 75 are as follows:

-• Provide within the District’s financial statements a description of OPEB benefits provided, eligibility requirements, and the number of employees and retirees covered within the plan;
+• Provide within the District’s financial statements a description of OPEB benefits provided, eligibility requirements, and the number of employees and retirees covered within the plan

-• Report as an expense the annual liability incurred and, in addition, the cumulative unfunded liability of the actuarial accrued liability on the District’s balance sheet.
+• Report as an expense the annual liability incurred and, in addition, the cumulative unfunded liability of the actuarial accrued liability on the District’s balance sheet

 Retirement Board

 The Retirement Board was established on April 13, 2011.
-It is charged with the discretion, responsibility and authority to oversee the management of the Other Post-Employment Benefits Trust (“Trust”).
-Peralta Community College District’s objectives in establishing a Trust for the pre-funding of its OPEB liabilities is to comply with the requirements of GASB 75 and to create a retirement system that complies with the California Constitution and Government Code provisions.
+It is charged with the discretion, responsibility, and authority to oversee the management of the Other Post-Employment Benefits Trust (“Trust”).
+Peralta Community College District’s objectives in establishing a Trust for the pre-funding of its OPEB liabilities are to comply with the requirements of GASB 75 and to create a retirement system that complies with the California Constitution and Government Code provisions.
 Specifically, the Retirement Board determines the investment policy and strategy for the Trust and is empowered to inquire and resolve any matter it considers appropriate to carry out its responsibilities.

 There are five members of the Retirement Board who are appointed by Peralta’s Board of Trustees based solely on their title and/or classification.
 In addition, there are six advisory members.
 Three of the six advisory members are comprised of current retirees representing the entire retirement community.
 The remaining three advisory members are comprised of representatives from each of the three bargaining units within the Peralta Community College District.
-At present, the bargaining units include Local 39, Local 1021, and Peralta Federation of Teachers.
+At present, the bargaining units include Local 39, Local 1021, and the Peralta Federation of Teachers.

-The Retirement Board meets quarterly on the Thursday following the first Board of Trustees’ meeting of the month.
+The Retirement Board meets quarterly on the Thursday following the first Board of Trustees meeting of the month.
 Meetings will be held at the District Administrative Center Board Room located at 333 East 8th Street, Oakland, CA 94606.

-Board of Trustee Members
+Retirement Board Members

 Names Role